 December 31,

-2007 2006
+2008 2007

 (in mi llions)

-Asset retirement obligations \$ 89.4 \$ 87.1
+Asset retirement obligations \$100.7 \$ 89.4

-Less: Current portion in accrued expenses 15.0 14.7
+Less: Current portion in accrued expenses 11.2 15.0

-Noncurrent portion 74.4 72.4
+Noncurrent portion 89.5 74.4

-Benefit plans and deferred compensation 56.7 71.7
+Benefit plans and deferred compensation 111.1 56.7

-Environmental and related costs 6.8 6.3
+Environmental and related costs 6.3 6.8

-Deferred rent 4.0 1.8
+Deferred rent and other 5.7 4.0

-\$141.9 \$152.2
+\$212.6 \$141.9

-Asset retirement obligations are for phosphogypsum stack closure, mine reclamation and other obligations (see Note 9).
-Benefit plans and deferred compensation include liabilities for pensions, retiree medical benefits, and the noncurrent portion of incentive plans (see Note 5).
-Environmental and related costs consist of the noncurrent portions of the liability for environmental items included in other operating costs (see Note 6).
+Asset retirement obligations are for phosphogypsum stack closure, mine reclamation and other obligations (see Note 11).
+Benefit plans and deferred compensation include liabilities for pensions, retiree medical benefits, and the noncurrent portion of incentive plans (see Note 7).
+Environmental and related costs consist of the noncurrent portions of the liability for environmental items included in other operating costs (see Note 8).

-25. Derivative Financial Instruments
+26. Derivative Financial Instruments

 We use natural gas in the manufacture of nitrogen fertilizer products.
-Because natural gas prices are volatile, our Natural Gas Acquisition Policy includes the objective of providing protection against significant adverse natural gas price movements.
 We manage the risk of changes in gas prices through the use of physical gas supply contracts and derivative financial instruments covering periods not exceeding three years.
-The derivative instruments that we currently use are swaps.
-These contracts reference primarily NYMEX futures contract prices, which represent fair value at any given time.
-The contracts are traded in months forward and settlements are scheduled to coincide with anticipated gas purchases during those future periods.
-We use these derivative instruments primarily to fix the natural gas component of our production and therefore a substantial portion of our margin on nitrogen fertilizer sales under the forward pricing program.
-We also may establish natural gas derivative positions that are associated with anticipated natural gas requirements unrelated to our forward pricing program.
+We use natural gas derivative instruments primarily to lock in a substantial portion of our margin on nitrogen fertilizer sales under the Forward Pricing Program.
+Our natural gas acquisition policy also allows us to establish derivative positions that are associated with anticipated natural gas requirements, unrelated to our Forward Pricing Program.